81 Great Fourth Grade Writing Prompts

 8. Draft a letter to students giving tips for how to be successful in school.

-9. Give instructions for how to organize one’s desk.
+9. Give instructions on how to organize one’s desk.

 10. What social media hashtag can you create that best represents fourth grade?
 Explain how it symbolizes your grade level.